Half Fare SmartPass - Driving Licence Refused

 Some changes have been made to make it easier for Half Fare SmartPass users to travel on Glider:

-- Half Fare SmartPass users will be able to travel free of charge on the new service
+- Half Fare SmartPass users are able to travel free of charge on the new service

 - SmartPass users do not need to user Glider ticket vending machines but must tap their card on a validator at the Glider halts before boarding the Glider